What is an incisional hernia?

 The incision had been made by a surgeon to reach an internal organ in your body such as an appendix or a caesarian section.
 After the operation, the surgeon would have had stitched together the layers of your abdominal wall.
 In cases where the stitches fail to heal properly or comes apart with time, this results in an incisional hernia.
 A partial segment of your organ, muscle or tissue may protrude through the open and weakened surgical opening and place pressure under your surgical scar.
 This causes pain, swelling or fever and is known as an incisional hernia.

-While an incisional hernia can can develop or get larger a few months or years after surgery, most cases of incisional hernia happen within three to six months post-surgery, where your incision is the weakest.
+While an incisional hernia can can develop or get larger a few months or years after surgery, most cases happen within three to six months post-surgery, where your incision is the weakest.

 An incisional hernia may be caused by an infection, poor wound care, improper surgical techniques and other factors that interfere with the healing of your surgical wound or a past surgical wound.

-You would be at a higher risk of getting an incisional hernia if you
+You would be at a higher risk if you